 Hospital Errors Causing Harm

-When a hospital is negligent, the results can be catastrophic for a patient.
-Medical mistakes can lead to injuries and the need for additional treatments that may be painful and costly, or result in a patient failing to get the treatment that may save his or her life in the case of an ailment that is misdiagnosed or diagnosed too late.
+When a hospital is negligent, the results can be catastrophic.
+Medical mistakes can lead to injuries and the need for additional treatments that may be painful and costly, especially if an illness is misdiagnosed or diagnosed too late.

-When that happens to you or a loved one, you may be entitled to compensation through a medical malpractice claim.
-A skilled Ohio medical malpractice lawyer, such as our attorneys at Kisling, Nestico & Redick, can listen to your story and discuss your options for a claim.
+When that happens to you or a loved one, you may be entitled to compensation.
+Our attorneys at Kisling, Nestico & Redick will listen to you and discuss your options.

 If you or a loved one has been the victim of medical malpractice, we invite you to call our Ohio medical malpractice lawyers at 1-800-HURT-NOW to schedule a free consultation to discuss your case.